 7. Half-up, half-down locs

 There are so many loc hairstyles you can try once you’ve grown them out.
 At this length, you can create a loose top knot by separating a section of your hair and wrapping it around itself on top of your head.
+Paying the initial cost of locs is worth it so you can get long and beautiful dreads over time.

 8. Voluminous chignon